LIFETIME DEAL — LIMITED TIME

 Step 4: Establish a Recognizable Visual Identity

-If you’re stuck, check out some of the best fonts for book covers to find something that fits your style and genre.
+If you’re unsure where to start, check out some of the best fonts for book covers to find something that fits your style and genre.

 Step 5: Build a Professional Author Website

-You don’t need a giant site on day one.
-A clean layout works.
-If you’re choosing a platform, services like Squarespace or WordPress are solid options.
-And if you’re not confident about tech, here’s a handy guide to pick the best website builder for authors.
+Use a reliable platform—services like Squarespace or WordPress are solid options, but if you’re not confident about tech stuff, here’s a handy guide to pick the best website builder for authors.

 Step 6: Maintain a Consistent Social Media Presence